-ALOS Kyoto & Carbon Mosaics by JAXA#
+extract ALOS Kyoto & Carbon (ALOS K&C) mosaics by JAXA;

-This module was adapted to the SEPAL environment from this script by Vollrath.
+Designed on top of the interactive framework sepal_ui, it was adapted to the SEPAL environment from this script by Vollrath.

 Necessary inputs include: